 With the postulate of an uncharged (neutral) particle, of about the same weight as a proton, however, Chadwick's interpretation problems disappeared quite naturally.
 Thus, his results could be explained within the known laws of nature, in particular with regard to energy and momentum conservation.

-Experimental proof was only achieved later, in connection with the impressive discovery of nuclear fission by Meitner, Hahn and Strassmann during the Christmas of 1938.
+Later experiments have confirmed the discovery, particularly impressive in connection with the discovery of nuclear fission by Meitner, Hahn and Strassmann at Christmas 1938.